muhba25/mytraining/20251023/readme.md

 ```

-On Slave : Insert Data on Users Table--
+On Slave : Insert Data on Users Table\
 On Master : Check whether the data in the Users Table has been replicated
 ```
 mysql> INSERT INTO db_test1.users VALUES (NULL, 'Andy', 'Andy@example.com', '2025-10-18');